-The Coast Guard proposes to establish a temporary safety zone for the Beverly Homecoming Fireworks in Beverly, Massachusetts.
-This safety zone is necessary to protect the life and property of the maritime public from potential hazards associated with a fireworks display.
-The safety zone would temporarily prohibit entry into or movement within this portion of Beverly Harbor during the closure period.
+The Coast Guard proposes to establish a temporary safety zone for the Beverly Homecoming Fireworks on August 11, 2002 in Beverly, MA.
+The safety zone would temporarily close all waters of Beverly Harbor in a 400-yard radius of the fireworks barge located at position 42°32′36″ N, 070°51′50″ W. The safety zone would prohibit entry into or movement within this portion of Beverly Harbor during the closure period.

-You may mail comments and related material to Coast Guard Sector Boston, 427 Commercial Street, Boston, MA 02109.
-Sector Boston maintains the public docket for this rulemaking.
-Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket are part of docket CGD01-05-041 and are available for inspection or copying at Sector Boston, 427 Commercial Street, Boston, MA, between 8 a.m. and 3 p.m., Monday through Friday, except Federal holidays.Start Further Info
+You may mail comments and related material to Marine Safety Office Boston, 455 Commercial Street, Boston, MA.
+Marine Safety Office Boston maintains the public docket for this rulemaking.
+Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, will become part of the docket and will be available for inspection or copying at Marine Safety Office Boston between 8 a.m. and 3 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Chief Petty Officer Michael Popovich, Marine Safety Office Boston, Waterways Safety and Response Division, at (617) 223-3000.End Further Info End Preamble Start Supplemental Information